 *Studies show that trying physiotherapy first achieves better results, and reduces medical costs.

 Cross the ankle of the leg you want to stretch overtop of your opposite knee.
 Lean your trunk slowly forwards until you feel a stretch.
 Hold for 30 seconds, do 3 each side.

-You should always try physical therapy first with a Registered Physiotherapist, before trying other aggressive medical procedures for your sciatica or back pain.
-In the rare instance that more invasive procedures are required, physiotherapy is an important part of your recovery, and helps you return to work, play and living a pain-free life.
+It would help if you always tried physical therapy with a Registered Physiotherapist before trying other aggressive medical procedures for your sciatica or back pain.
+In the rare instance that more invasive procedures are required, physiotherapy is an important part of your recovery and helps you return to work, play and living a pain-free life.

 Don’t hesitate to ask any questions.
 We can help you alleviate your lower back and leg pain for good.
-Call us today at our Bowmanville Clinic, Cobourg Clinic, Oshawa Clinic, Peterborough Clinic, and Port Hope Clinic.
-Reach us online here.
+Call us today at our physio treatment centres in Bowmanville, Oshawa, Cobourg, Peterborough, and Port Hope.
+You could also book online.